-Check that the drains in bottom of tub floor is not plugged.
-Check that drains trap to the condensate pan is not plugged Check that drains lines from pump are not plugged or pinched.
+Check that drain in bottom of tub floor is not plugged.
+Check that drain trap to the condensate pan is not plugged Check that drain lines from pump is not plugged or pinched.
 Check to see that pump float is operating correctly.
 Verify that pump is plugged in and has power.
 Replace pump if still not pumping condensate.